MetaphorData/connectors/metaphor/tableau/README.md

 1. Log into your Tableau site as Site Administrator.
 2. Go to `Leftside Bar` > `Users`, click `Add Users` > `Add Users by Email`.
 3. In the pop-up window, select `Tableau` as authentication method, and provide an email for metaphor connector, then choose the `Server Administrator` (Tableau Server) or `Site Administrator Explorer` (Tableau Online) role.
 This should generate an email containing a URL link to register the new user.
 The reason we need administrator role is to read all the workbook information through Tableau REST API.
 4. Follow the URL link to create user and password, and login to tableau.

 There are two ways to [authenticate against the REST API](https://tableau.github.io/server-client-python/docs/sign-in-out): using access token or user password.
 The former is recommended by Tableau as a more secure method.
 If you wish to use that, please also do the step below:

 5. Under `User Icon` > `Account Settings` > `Personal Access Tokens`, create a new token with name such as "metaphor-connector", store the generated token value.

+### Enabling APIs

+Tableau REST API should be enabled by default.
+You can verify it under `Settings` > `Automatic Access to Metadata about Databases and Tables`.

+Tableau Metadata API is disabled by default on Tableau Server.
+Refer to [these instructions](https://help.tableau.com/current/api/metadata_api/en-us/docs/meta_api_start.html#enable-the-tableau-metadata-api-for-tableau-server) on how to enable it.

 ## Config File